Online Installation

 Run GPUStack

-Run the following command to start the GPUStack server and built-in worker:
+Run the following command to start the GPUStack server and built-in worker (host network mode is recommended):

 docker run -d --name gpustack \